code-with-amitk/Code-examples/System-Design/Concepts/README.md

 <a name=tyd></a>
 #### Types of Distributed Systems
-**1. High Performance Distributed Computing**
+- **1. High Performance Distributed Computing**
-**2. Cluster Computing:** Simple computers connected on high-speed network, does parallel processing of task.
+- **2. Cluster Computing:** Simple computers connected on high-speed network, does parallel processing of task.
 Eg: Hadoop.
+  - _Advantages of cloud computing wrt onprem:_ Cheap(no upfront real estate cost), stop guessing capacity, increased speed, no maintaince of data centers, You can be near to your customer whereever he's in world.

-**3. Grid Computing:** Nodes can be anything.
+- **3. Grid Computing:** Nodes can be anything.
 Databases, High end machines(super computers), normal processor, sensors, telescopes etc.
-**4. Cloud Computing**: Customer upload tasks to a data center and charged on a per-resource basis.
+- **4. Cloud Computing**: Customer upload tasks to a data center and charged on a per-resource basis.
 3 types of services to customers.
-**5. Edge Computing:** Computing done near to the data source.
+- **5. Edge Computing:** Computing done near to the data source.
 How does this help?
 If computation is done near data source it will be faster and has low latency.
-**6. HPC(High Performance Computing):** Process data and perform complex calculations at high speeds.
+- **6. HPC(High Performance Computing):** Process data and perform complex calculations at high speeds.
 HPC systems can perform quadrillions of calculations/sec.
 Eg: supercomputer.
 HPC has 3 main components: Compute, Network, Storage
 ```c
                                      |                    What                                                   |  Example
   -----------------------------------|---------------------------------------------------------------------------|-----------